 He only stayed in touch with Theo and Willemina (known as “Wil”) in his adult life, and especially the bond with his younger brother was significant for Vincent.
 Theo supported him financially, and emotionally through letters his entire life.

-It’s from the correspondence with his brother Theo that we can learn a lot about the psychological deterioration of Vincent and his thought process as an artist.
+It’s from the correspondence with his brother Theo that we can learn a lot about his psychological deterioration of Vincent and his thought process as an artist.

 8. The young Vincent Van Gogh was already troubled